UCAT ANZ Access Arrangements

 Candidates with special educational needs, disabilities, medical conditions or temporary injuries may be entitled to extra time or accommodations when sitting the test.

-Deadline for Access Arrangements applications: 10 May 2019 at 5pm AEST
+Deadline for Access Arrangements applications: 4 May 2020 at 5pm AEST

-Registration closes: 17 May 2019 at 11.59pm AEST
+Booking closes: 11 May 2020 at 11.59pm AEST

 What access arrangements can be provided?

-UCATSEN ANZ - 25% extra time
+UCATSEN - 25% extra time

-All supporting documentation must be typed on the health practitioner's official letterhead and include the date and title, name, registration number, contact details, and signature of the practitioner.
+Your documentation must be from a registered health practitioner on the practitioner's official letterhead including the date and title, name, registration number, contact details, and signature of the practitioner.